 How did the FEP highlight the benefits of a formal assessment while addressing the participant's concerns?
+Unmute and share your thoughts.

-- Validated feelings while reminding participant of her concerns - Reiterated who will see the information and that participant has control of whom to tell - Ensured they would make decisions together - Provided a list of area professionals with tips for choosing a counselor
+- Validated feelings while reminding participant of concerns - Reiterated who will see the information and that participant has control of whom to tell - Ensured they would make decisions together - Provided a list of area professionals with tips for choosing a counselor